HR

 Related: Read about why people operations are so important for an organization.

 Based on my review of G2 user feedback, BambooHR is often praised as a solid choice for small to mid-sized businesses aiming to streamline their HR processes.
 G2 users frequently highlight its clean and user-friendly interface, which makes it easy to navigate, even for those without a technical background.
-One common theme in reviews is that the platform's simplicity eliminates confusion, allowing teams to get started with minimal onboarding effort.
+Ease of use is rated at 94% by G2 reviewers, and one common theme in reviews is that the platform's simplicity eliminates confusion, allowing teams to get started with minimal onboarding effort.

-I’ve noticed that the electronic signature feature stands out positively in G2 reviews.
+I've noticed that the electronic signature feature stands out positively in G2 reviews.
 Users appreciate how it simplifies document management, including NDAs and tax forms.
-Sending, tracking, and storing paperwork can be done with just a few clicks, saving time and providing a secure, eco-friendly alternative to traditional paper methods.
-This feature is a favorite among those looking to enhance efficiency.
+E-signature is rated at 90% and the self-service portal at 90% by G2 reviewers, reflecting how efficiently sending, tracking, and storing paperwork can be done with just a few clicks, saving time and providing a secure, eco-friendly alternative to traditional paper methods.

 Looking at the broader review trends, customer support consistently gets strong praise.
 G2 users often mention how responsive and knowledgeable the support team is, which is especially valuable for first-time users.
-The quick, actionable solutions they provide seem to be a major highlight for many HR teams.
+Onboarding is rated at 90% and automated onboarding workflows at 89% by G2 reviewers, reflecting how well the platform guides both HR teams and new hires through the process from day one.

 What I like about BambooHR: